 Are you looking for things to do in Chicago with Kids?
-Look no further than the Kohl Chicago Children’s Museum located in Glenview, Illinois.
+Look no further than the Kohl Children’s Museum located in Glenview, Illinois.
 This children’s museum offers tons of cool play areas for your kids to learn and explore.
-I have taken my children to kids museums all over the Chicagoland area and this one by far has the most to offer.
-With 17 permeant exhibits to explore, your children will have an amazing time.
+I have taken my children to kids museums all over the country and this one by far has the most to offer.
+This Chicago attraction has 17 permanent exhibits to explore with hands on exhibits your kids will love.
 Follow along with me for tips to make your Kohl Children’s Museum visit a great time for all.

 The great thing about a museum in the suburbs is big free parking lots!
 This makes it really easy to get in and out with little kids.